OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

      Which string we pick is critical.
      We must pick a string that will yield a contradiction.
-     And we succeed with the proof if we find any such string, even if there exist other stings that don't let us succeed.
+     And we succeed with the proof if we find any such string, even if there exist other stings that don't let us make the proof work.
    * Show that, for our string, there is NO division of :math:`w` into :math:`xyz` (we must consider all possible divisions) such that :math:`|xy| \le m`, :math:`|y| \ge 1` and